Some claims handling tactics used by long term disability insurance companies include:

-Asserting a Generic Claim Denial: Insurance carriers routinely engage in a classic case of “hide the ball” crouched in the vague or ambiguous language of a claim denial.
-Insurance carriers will often provide a fairly “pro forma” denial letter that will attempt to shift blame to the insured by citing a failure to provide sufficient evidence establishing disability under the terms of the policy.
+Asserting a Generic Claim Denial: Insurance carriers will often provide a “pro forma” denial letter that will attempt to shift blame to the insured by citing a failure to provide sufficient evidence establishing disability under the terms of the policy.
 Despite this basis for denying the claim, the insurer will not provide specifics about the needed information or identify the documentation that is missing.
 The tone of the denial might well create the impression that you only need provide a little more information and suggest that you forward diagnostic imaging tests, blood tests, medical reports, etc. This approach is designed to lull the claimant into appealing the denial without the benefit of legal counsel.
-A final denial typically forecloses the option to present supplemental evidence even if an insured later files a lawsuit.
-Therefore, the insurer would prefer that the policyholder decide what to submit rather than an experienced long-term disability attorney who has successfully appealed many such denials.
+A final denial following an appeal typically forecloses the option to present supplemental evidence even if an insured later files a lawsuit.
+Therefore, the insurance company would prefer that the policyholder decide what to submit rather than an experienced long-term disability attorney who has successfully appealed many such denials.

-Providing an Inaccurate Vocational Report: Insurers often deny coverage based on the assertion that the policyholder has the ability to engage in work in some capacity even one that is far removed from the insured’s job prior to suffering injury.
-The insurer could provide a vocational report that lists the kinds of jobs the insured allegedly could perform.
-The report might highlight your educational background, work experience, and aptitude to prove that you could work in a job that you have never even heard of prior to your claim.
-Our law firm often obtains an independent vocational expert who will dispute the claim that you can engage in the suggested jobs based on the nature of your medical restrictions or a lack of appropriate training and job skills.
+Providing Misleading Vocational Reports: Insurance companies often deny coverage based on the assertion that the policyholder has the ability to engage in work in some capacity even one that is far removed from the insured’s employment prior to suffering injury.
+In support of this position, the insurer may provide a vocational report that lists the kinds of jobs that the insured allegedly could perform.
+The report might highlight your educational background, work experience, and aptitude to prove that you could work in such a job.
+These reports are often misleading in the facts omitted from the report.

 Disregarding the Impact of Pain Medication: Long-term disability insurers frequently assume that an insured can return to work with the assistance of drugs to manage pain.
 However, this basis for denial does not take into account the side effects of pain medications.
 Powerful narcotics prescribed to alleviate pain might interfere with your ability to safely operate a motor vehicle.
 If you live in an area with poor public transportation, the side effects of pain drugs might prevent you from commuting to work.
 Even if you can still drive a vehicle or alternate transportation is arranged, you might be unable to engage in work because the pain medication interferes with the concentration or mental clarity needed to effectively perform your job duties.